List of DOS commands: SETUP

 later, it runs the computer setup, such as Windows 95 setup and Windows 98 setup.

 SETVER

-SetVer is a TSR program designed to return a different value to the version of DOS that is running.
+A TSR program designed to return a different value to the version of DOS that is running.
 This allows programs that look for a specific version of DOS to run under a different DOS.

 The command is available in MS-DOS versions 5 and later.

 SHARE

 Installs support for file sharing and locking capabilities.

 The command is available in MS-DOS versions 3 and later.

 SHIFT

-The SHIFT command increases number of replaceable parameters to more than the standard ten for use in batch files.
+Increases number of replaceable parameters to more than the standard ten for use in batch files.